ysirob554/Capstone-Stroke-Risk-Prediction-A-Comparison-of-Clinical-and-Lifestyle-Factors/README.md

 3. Data Acquisition:

-The analysis uses a publicaly availble stroke prediction dataset, which contains demographic, clinical and lifestyle information.
+The analysis uses a publicly available stroke prediction dataset, which contains demographic, clinical and lifestyle information.
 The variables included are: age, hypertension, heart disease, body mass (BMI), average glucose level, work type and smoking status.
 The dataset is highly imbalanced, with stroke cases representing approximately 5% of observations.
-Exploratory data analysis and visualizations were conducted to examine variable distributions, class imbalance, and evaluate the datasets ability to predict stroke accurately.
+Exploratory data analysis and visualizations were conducted to examine variable distributions, class imbalance, and evaluate the dataset's ability to predict stroke accurately.
 This influenced the type of modeling that would be done.

 4. Data Preparation: